-The criteria for hydrogen production certifications include requirements for:
+The hydrogen production criteria cover:

-- Decarbonisation measures or retrofitting activities within facilities producing hydrogen.
+- Manufacturing or acquisition of electrolysers and membranes for low-carbon hydrogen production. - Decarbonisation measures or retrofitting activities within facilities producing hydrogen.
 These criteria apply to specific projects that require investment for the implementation of a specific decarbonisation measure in a facility. - Facilities producing hydrogen.
-These criteria apply to the certification of the whole facility for production of low-carbon hydrogen and includes carbon or energy intensity thresholds and additional criteria depending on age of facilities, feedstock and electricity source. - Cross-cutting criteria for climate adaptation and resilience.
-These include A&R checklist, requirements for addressing other environmental impacts and a disclosure component. - Criteria for entities producing hydrogen.
+These criteria apply to the certification of the whole facility for production of low-carbon hydrogen and includes carbon or energy intensity thresholds and additional criteria depending on age of facilities, feedstock and electricity source. - Criteria for entities producing hydrogen.
 These criteria cover entities or business segments of a company dedicated to low-carbon hydrogen production.